simabogdan1519-sketch/xiaomi-airfryer-card/README.md

 Tested with:
 - Xiaomi Smart Air Fryer MAF10A (`careli.fryer.maf10a`)

-Other careli fryer models may work if their entity structure matches.
+Other fryer models may work if their entity structure matches.

-MIT